-African Newspapers is the second collection module of the World Newspaper Archive in partnership with Readex, a division of NewsBank.
-This collection provides access to more than 40 fully searchable African newspapers published between 1800 and 1922.
+African Newspapers is the second collection module of the World Newspaper Archive, produced by CRL in partnership with Readex, a division of NewsBank.
+This collection provides access to more than 40 fully searchable African newspaper titles, published between 1800 and 1922.
 African Newspapers features titles from Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Uganda, and Zimbabwe.
 Languages include English, German, French, Portuguese, Afrikaans, Xhosa, Sotho, and others.

 Titles include such key publications as: